-OVERVIEW: Investigation, Disposition and Adjudication Phases
+OVERVIEW: Investigation, Assessment and Consultation, & Disciplinary Sanctions or Corrective Action Phases

-1. Investigation Phase
+1. Investigation Phase (Stage 1)

 The Title IX Office/OPHD is responsible for assessing and/or investigating all alleged violations of the SVSH Policy and the Nondiscrimination Policy.
-If the Office of the Vice Provost receives such allegations, they will immediately be referred to the Title IX Office/OPHD.
+If the Office of the Vice Provost receives such